 Also, officers spend time each day on a variety of administrative tasks.
 These include squad fueling, equipment maintenance, etc. To get an estimate of this time, a sample of patrol officers complete daily logs to estimate daily administrative time.
 The results are then entered into a multi-year weighted average.
 MPD is moving away from this survey process in favor of accounting for administrative time using CAD based status codes.
 In 2021, the department made the status codes available for officer use, but the data is not yet robust enough to draw conclusions.
-Resultantly, survey data was relied upon again for the 2021 report.
+Resultantly, survey data was relied upon again for the 2022 report.

 The final portion of the workload analysis is distinguishing between reactive and proactive work.
-In 2021 update, this is done primarily by incident type.
-The updated Etico analysis materials includes binary choice check boxes for each call type, which allows for the distinction of workload for each call type.
 The following call types generally capture proactive workload and are excluded from reactive workload analysis:

-Abatement-Chronic/Drug/General Public

-Foot Patrol
+Abatement-Chronic/Drug/General Public Foot Patrol

 Liquor Law/Bar Check

 On Duty Training

 Problem Solving Person

 Problem Solving Property

 Significant Exposure (Officer)

 Silent Case Number

 Special Event

-ST- Directed Patrol
+ST- Directed Patrol Strategic Plan

-Strategic Plan